Plant Genetics and the Future of Food

 Answer: The fact that these experiments were reproduced in several different laboratories was not a waste; rather, it was particularly important in our decision to pursue the time-consuming work of identifying the gene.
 In biology, environmental variation has a strong effect on results.
 For example, it is possible that the observed submergence tolerance was not even due to a gene or set of genes but due to factors that were not well controlled.
 For example, most rice plants can survive some amount of submergence.
 So if a scientist did not carefully reproduce the conditions in each experiment, s/he might have been misled.
 One of the difficulties in identifying genetic factors that affect the plants’ resilience to environmental stress is that it can be challenging to control for the environmental variation.
 Furthermore, science that stands the test time can be reproduced in different laboratories.
 Thus, these experimental results were important because they indicated that genetic variation, not environmental variation, was the key determinant of submergence.
 They also provided confidence that a gene(s) might be possible to find.

-The Discovery: Hunting for the Sub1 gene
+The Discovery: The hunt for the Sub1 gene

 The discovery that the submergence tolerant trait was localized to chromosome 9 suggested that it might be possible to isolate the DNA carrying the gene encoding this trait.
 With a new grant from the USDA, Dave and I were able to continue to employ Kenong, who had just completed his PhD, as a postdoc to pinpoint the location of Sub1 on chromosome 9.
 This was a daunting task, especially since the sequence of the rice genome was not known at the time.
 Chromosome 9 has 22 million DNA base pairs and typical gene is only 3000 base pairs.
 How does one find the needle in this haystack?